Overview

 - Applicants can apply for more than one position.

-- Applicants will need to upload a resume, cover letter, unofficial transcripts, and references with their application.
+- Applicants will need to upload a resume, cover letter, unofficial transcripts (from MLIS program), and references with their application.

 - Applicants must be legally authorized to work in the U.S. to be considered for these positions.